MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     (61-90 days) until that balance was zero, and then to the 31-60-days aging period.
 After calculating the applied amounts, the balances of both aging periods would be zero.
-(Receivables Management goes through the apply process for the purpose of assessing finance charges but doesn’t actually apply any amounts).
+(Receivables Management goes through the apply process for the purpose of assessing finance charges but doesn't actually apply any amounts).

 - If you marked both options, no finance charges would be assessed.